Ravbug/UnityHubNative/wxWidgets/docs/msw/install.md

   Build shared libraries (DLLs).
 By default, DLLs are not built (SHARED=0).

-* `UNICODE=0`

-  To completely disable Unicode support (default is UNICODE=1).
-It should not be necessary to do this.

-  This option affect name of the library ('u' is appended in the default Unicode build) and the directory where the library and setup.h are stored (ditto).

 * `WXUNIV=1`

   Build wxUniversal instead of native wxMSW

 * `MONOLITHIC=1`

-  Starting with version 2.5.1, wxWidgets has the ability to be built as several smaller libraries instead of single big one as used to be the case in 2.4 and older versions.
-This is called "multilib build" and is the default behaviour of makefiles.
+  wxWidgets is by default built as several smaller libraries ("multilib build") instead of single big one as used to be the case in its much older versions.
   You can still build single library ("monolithic build") by setting MONOLITHIC variable to 1.

 * `USE_GUI=0`